workflowhub-eu/about/Registering-an-existing-Workflow-RO-Crate.md

 Creating workflow RO-crates can be done using the [ro-crate-py ](https://github.com/ResearchObject/ro-crate-py) package.
 This gives you the advantage that you are not bound by the file limitations the workflow registration can give you.

-## Referring or uploading the RO crate
+## Referring or uploading the RO-Crate

 The workflow RO-crate can be registered in two ways, uploading through the **Local file** tab or referencing through the **Remote URL** tab.
 We recommend referencing the files, for example towards a github repo.